akimpson/READme-Generator/README.md

   ## Questions

   If you have any questions, open an issue or contact me directly at aishakimpson@gmail.com.
-More of my work can be found at [undefined]|(https://github.com/undefined)
+More of my work can be found at [GitHubPages].
-You can view my GitHub at undefined.
+  You can view my GitHub at (https://github.com/akimpson?tab=repositories).